New Client Special – One Free IV Add-in (Up to a $30 Value) Schedule Now

 A qualified medical professional will perform the IV therapy, but first, they will conduct a brief exam, get your medical history, and ask about any symptoms you are experiencing.
 You can relax and stay comfortable while the drip is administered, which typically takes between 30 and 45 minutes.
 Afterward, you can resume your normal activities.

 If you’re wondering, will IV fluids help with the flu?
 The answer is yes.
 A flu IV treatment may shorten the duration of your flu or reduce the severity of your symptoms.
-It can also provide valuable hydration, especially if you are losing fluids from vomiting, having diarrhea, or sweating out a fever.
+It can also provide valuable hydration, especially if you are suffering from a stomach flu and losing fluids from vomiting, having diarrhea, or sweating out a fever.

 You can receive hydration from a standard IV.
 You can also add supplements that help ease the discomfort of the flu.
 Vitamin C, ascorbic acid gives your body the antioxidants it needs to recharge and get back up to full strength.
 Glutathione is another potent antioxidant that helps boost your immune system so that it can fight off viruses.
 You can also add Toradol (ketorolac) to your IV for flu, reducing the inflammation that is causing your body aches and pains.